Base64 Encoder/Decoder

 - Multi-Format Support:Handle text, images, documents, audio, video, and any binary file type.

-- Real-Time Processing:Instant conversion as you type or upload files with live validation.
+- Real-Time Processing:Instant conversion as you type with live feedback.

 - Drag & Drop Interface:Modern file upload with visual feedback and smart file detection.